Ridter/noPac/README.md

 execute options:
   -port [destination port]
-                        Destination port to connect to SMB Server -mode {SERVER,SHARE}  mode to use (default SHARE, SERVER needs root!)
+                        Destination port to connect to SMB Server -mode {SHARE,SERVER}  mode to use (default SHARE, SERVER needs root!)
   -share SHARE          share where the output will be grabbed from (default ADMIN$) -shell-type {cmd,powershell}
                         choose a command processor for the semi-interactive shell